Many Standard Occupational Classification (SOC) users reported that the existing four-digit structure is not detailed enough for their needs.

 Automatic matching of data

-The Office for National Statistics (ONS) have an internally developed a matching tool.
+The Office for National Statistics (ONS) is internally developing a matching tool.
 This tool was successfully used to assign Census 2021 data to four-digit SOC.
-We are in the process of analysing outputs but early indications regarding the tools ability to match occupation data at Sub Unit Group (SUG) level have proved encouraging.
 Work is ongoing to maximise the match rates of test data by adapting a range of variables.
 Once complete the tool will be in a position to be used with live data.

 The feasibility of statistical production at the extended level is being explored internally.
 Statistical production relies on the adoption of the extended SOC to existing data sources.
 Potential challenges to this exist in terms of automatic match rates, data quality and sample size restrictions.